 - On-demand expansion: It allows you to scale across locations and teams while maintaining robust support.

-Best for: GoTo Connect sits in the middle ground between basic services and enterprise solutions.
+Best for: Mid-sized companies that need a powerful and customizable phone system.
 It combines the simplicity of OpenPhone with more tailored workflows.

 6) RingCentral